angeloAlbertoMonteleone/sportswearProject/README.md

 # sportswearProject
- In this repository there is a prototype I made of a website for sportswear.
+In this repository there is a prototype of a website that I created for sportswear companies.